Timothy Woods

 • Drink plenty of water — Water keeps you feeling full and aids digestion.
 The body can mistake thirst for hunger, so drinking water can help you avoid cravings.

 • Eat more protein-rich foods — Protein deficiency is one of the main reasons you’re craving meat.
-Protein and fiber will keep you satisfied for longer, which means fewer cravings, so you should eat protein-rich foods.
+Protein and fiber will keep you satisfied for longer, which means fewer cravings.

 Tip: Eat protein-rich foods with healthy fats for a full feeling.

-• Don’t wait long between meals — You probably know you should eat three meals a day.
-If you skip a meal, your body thinks you’re starving yourself and sends signals to the brain that make you feel sugar and salt cravings.
+• Don’t wait long between meals — If you skip a meal, your body thinks you’re starving yourself and sends signals to the brain that make you feel sugar and salt cravings.
 Eat small meals often to activate the metabolism and avoid cravings.
-This will also keep the blood sugar stable.

-• Make a plan — This goes hand in hand with not waiting long between meals.
-If you’re busy or you forget to eat, make a meal timetable and stick to it.
+• Make a diet plan — This goes hand in hand with not waiting long between meals.
+If you’re busy or forget to eat, make a meal timetable and stick to it.

 Red Meat Food Substitutes